microsoft/nni/docs/source/index.rst

 If you use NNI in a scientific publication, please consider citing NNI in your references.

    Microsoft.
-Neural Network Intelligence (version |version|). https://github.com/microsoft/nni
+Neural Network Intelligence (version |release|). https://github.com/microsoft/nni

 Bibtex entry (please replace the version with the particular version you are using): ::